Application-UI-UX/mobile_catkin_modules_build_development_tools/README.md

 ### Adding Packages

-If you would like to add a message dependency to this list, first consider if it is a worthwhile candidate:
+If you would like to add a message dependency to this list, first consider if it is a worthwhile candidate, these libraries are not trying  to replace existing more so displaying useful information to the user with controls

 * It is a direct dependency for rosjava/android
 * It is a popular and stable dependency that will require little maintenance